stellarwp/learndash-php-sniffs/README.md

 # stellarwp/learndash-php-sniffs

-A set of PHP_CodeSniffer sniffs that I couldn't find anywhere else.
+A set of PHP_Codesniffer sniffs specific to LearnDash development.

 Install this by running `composer require --dev stellarwp/learndash-php-sniffs`.